JamesHizon/KafkaMiniProject/README.md

 ### Screenshot Info
 Attached are screenshots of when I was able to obtain the essential desired queueing.transactions (from generator), legit and fraud messages.
 I am not always able to have it successfully run, however.
+For one of the screenshots, I took it before "gracefully exiting" using ```Ctrl+C```.